StevenWeathers/thunderdome-planning-poker/README.md

 ## Building

-To run without docker you will need to first build, then setup the postgres DB, and pass the user, pass, name, host, and port to the application as environment variables
+To run without docker you will need to first build, then setup the postgres DB, and pass the user, pass, name, host, and port to the application as environment variables or in a config file.

 ```
 DB_HOST=